wistia/wistia-open-docs/_posts/media.md

 will not transfer between accounts.

-**If you move a video between accounts accidentally**, and need the stats back, moving the video to it's original account and project will automatically restore the stats.
+**If you move a video between accounts accidentally**, and need the stats back, moving the video to its original account and project will automatically restore the stats.
 Phew.

 ## Embed Video